-Patients who have received no previous treatment may be started on 4 mL (100 mg) of Dilantin-125[®] suspension three times daily, and the dosage then adjusted to suit individual requirements.
-For most adults, the satisfactory maintenance dosage will be 12 mL (300 mg) to 16 mL (400 mg) daily, to be taken in three to four equally divided doses respectively.
-An increase up to 24 mL (600 mg) daily may be made if necessary.
+Patients who have received no previous treatment may be started on 300 mg daily, to be taken in three equally divided doses, and the dosage then adjusted to suit individual requirements.
+For most adults, the satisfactory maintenance dosage will be 300 mg to 400 mg daily, to be taken in three to four equally divided doses, respectively.
+An increase up to 600 mg daily may be made if necessary.